These 17 Instant Pot Stew Recipes are perfect for the cold season or anytime you need a cozy and heartwarming meal.

 Here are some super easy stew recipes made on the stove:

-Why stews are so important all around the globe in so many cuisines?
+Why are stews so important all around the globe?

-They are usually economically, as the recipes use cheap cuts of meat or vegetables that are available all year round.
+- They are usually economical, as the recipes use cheap cuts of meat or vegetables that are available all year round.

 I don't know about you, but I think the food cooked in slow cookers and Instant Pots is one of the best.
 Slow cooking and pressure cooking force the ingredients to get friendly with each other,